agentrickard/domain/README.txt

   'current-domain:id'
     The current domain ID.
   'current-domain:name'
-    The current domain name, lowercased and with only alphanumeric characters.
+    The current domain name, lower-cased and with only alphanumeric characters.
   'current-domain:url'
-    The current domain's URL, lowercased and with only alphanumeric characters.
+    The current domain's URL, lower-cased and with only alphanumeric characters.
   'current-domain:subdomain'
-    The current subdomain, lowercased and with only alphanumeric characters.
+    The current subdomain, lower-cased and with only alphanumeric characters.
     Only works with *.example.com formats 'default-domain:id'
     The default domain ID.
   'default-domain:name'
-    The default domain name, lowercased and with only alphanumeric characters.
+    The default domain name, lower-cased and with only alphanumeric characters.
   'default-domain:url'
-    The default domain\'s URL, lowercased and with only alphanumeric characters.
+    The default domain\'s URL, lower-cased and with only alphanumeric characters.
   'default-domain:subdomain'
-    The default subdomain, lowercased and with only alphanumeric characters.
+    The default subdomain, lower-cased and with only alphanumeric characters.
     Only works with *.example.com formats

 ----